circleci/circleci-docs/jekyll/_cci2/building-docker-images.md

      - run: docker push company/app:$CIRCLE_BRANCH
 ```

-The example below shows how you can build and deploy a Docker image for our [demo docker project](https://github.com/CircleCI-Public/circleci-demo-docker) using the Docker executor, with remote Docker:
+The example below shows how you can build and deploy a Docker image for our [demo Docker project](https://github.com/CircleCI-Public/circleci-demo-docker) using the Docker executor, with remote Docker:

 {% highlight yaml linenos %}
 version: 2.1